thm-mni-ii/tals/README.md

 # TALS #

-The TALS-Plugin provides a attendance logging system by using smartphones.
+The TALS-Plugin provides an attendance logging system by using smartphones.

 The 'THM Attendance Logging System' activity module enables a teacher to take attendance during class and students to view their own attendance record.